-1. Explain the relationship of Luke 2:1-7 to 1:30-35.
-2. Nowadays the nativity narrative has a sentimental, rather romantic, not the least bit scandalous air about it.
-What do you think?
-3. You're Mary; how does traveling more than 70 miles just before your first child is born strike you?
-Why would you do such a thing?
-4. Identify the characters in Luke's story of Jesus' birth.
-5. Describe the setting, the when and where , of the story.
-6. How come the repeated reference to "the town of David;" wouldn't a simple "Bethlehem" do?
-7. What do you make of the fact that the nativity narrative is all setting and no plot?
-8. What evidence of divine providence do you see in the story?
-9. Luke zeros in on the humanity of Jesus.
-How so?
-10. Discussion: Talk about Luke's purpose.
+- 1. Explain the relationship of Luke 2:1-7 to 1:30-35. - 2.
+Nowadays the nativity narrative has a sentimental, rather romantic, not the least bit scandalous air about it.
+What do you think? - 3.
+What does the fact that Mary and Joseph traveled together to Bethlehem suggest to you? - 4.
+You're Mary; how does traveling nearly 90 miles just before your first child is born strike you?
+Why would you do such a thing? - 5.
+Describe the setting, the when and where, of the story. - 6.
+How come the repeated reference to "the town of David;" wouldn't a simple "Bethlehem" do? - 7.
+What do you make of the fact that the nativity narrative is all setting and no plot? - 8.
+What evidence of divine providence do you see in the story? - 9.
+Luke zeros in on the humanity of Jesus.
+How so? - 10.
+Discussion: Talk about Luke's purpose.
 What was he trying to accomplish by telling the story Jesus' birth the way he did?